gerry-baird/Drug-Demo/machine learning/README.md

 # ML Models

-The models used in ADS were created using Watson AutoAI and deployed to WatsonML to make them available for execution.
+The models used by ADS in the demo were created using Watson Auto AI and deployed to Watson ML.

 ## Example Notebook
-There is a notebook here that shows how a decision tree could be trained using Python and Sklearn.
+There is a notebook here (Drug v2.ipynb) that shows how a decision tree could be trained using Python and Sklearn.
-It contains a visualisation of the decision tree but this was not used in ADS.
+It contains a visualisation of the decision tree but this model was not used in ADS.

-## AutoAI
+## Auto AI
-It is assumed you have an IBM Cloud Account and that you've provisioned Watson Studio and Watson ML sevices, or you know how to.

-The steps to create and run the Auto AI experiment are quite straightforward.

-I've created a short video showing
+The steps to create and run the Auto AI experiment are quite straightforward but I've created a short video showing:

 1. Creating a Project.
 2. Creating an Auto AI experiment